10 Important Things the Bible Says about Death

 Jesus demonstrated this unchanging truth when He stepped out of the tomb, alive.
 This means, though our physical bodies will cease to function, our souls will immediately enter into God’s presence.
 Later, when Christ returns, our souls will be reunited with our physical, then “glorified” bodies, which will be raised from the dead.1

-It’s easy to read modern definitions for words and ideas for concepts and situations into biblical text.
+It’s easy to read modern definitions for words and situations into biblical text.
 This often occurs when someone thinks of death.
 To our way of thinking, death means the end of something and the complete cessation of life.
 In Scripture, however, death primarily means separation—separation of man’s spirit from his body and of man from God.

 For example, Scripture reveals our physical bodies will eventually cease to function and will begin to decay.
 Our souls, however, are eternal.
 Therefore, once brain death occurs, our bodies and souls separate.
 Similarly, spiritual death, caused by sin, separates man from His Creator.
 When we receive eternal life, our relationship with God is restored.
 Those who don’t trust in God for salvation, however, remain in death—eternally separated from Him and therefore all the love and goodness and righteousness that stems from Him.
 This is hell.